octokit/webhooks.js/README.md

 - `id`: The unique webhook event request id
 - `name`: The name of the event
-- `data`: The event request payload
+- `payload`: The event request payload

 ```js
 webhooks.on('error', (error) => {